woodskevinj/automatingAWSwithPython/README.md

-# automatingAWSwithPython
+# Automating AWS with Python

-Repository for Automating AWS with Python Course
+Repository for the A Cloud Guru course *Automating AWS with Python*